abhaypaswan/lld-python/README.md

 # Low Level Design - Python

-This repository contains solutions to machine coding problems related to low-level discovery (LLD) in Python.
+This repository contains solutions to machine coding problems related to low-level design (LLD) in Python.
 These problems are commonly asked in technical interviews to assess a candidate's knowledge of LLD and their proficiency in Python.

 ## Problem List